Ingestion pipeline reference

 Inputs

-• Target field - Specify the name of the JSON field you want to parse, for example, body.
+• Target attribute: Specify the name of the attribute you want to parse, for example, body.

 Optional Parse JSON inputs